 Although I've received a number of suggestions, the most persuasive appears to be that put forward by Miles Patience.
 Miles and his very knowledgeable Dad reckon that this is a previously-unattested 2.75 cc diesel prototype originating from Ten-Sixty-Six Products of Worcester in England.
-The engine's architectural features certainly support this identification.
+The engine's architectural features certainly support this identification quite strongly.
 If any reader knows more, I’d love to hear from you, either directly or through the blog site.

 Pending the receipt of persuasive evidence to the contrary, I'm quite comfortable identifying this engine as a prototype diesel originating in the Ten-Sixty-Six workshops.
 A full review and test of the engine will appear on this website in due course.